Our summer program this year will take place at two colleges, Bard College and Union College. Here are the staff for this summer!

 Malachi Shawran Myers

 Malachi Shawran Myers currently attends Binghamton University as an Actuarial Science major and is a proud BEAM’s 2013 camp alum.
-In her free time, Malachi enjoys playing sports of all sorts and watching her favorite subscriptions on YouTube.
-Malachi has attended math camps for five consecutive summers and can’t wait to enjoy her sixth summer with the incoming BEAM campers!
+In his free time, Malachi enjoys playing sports of all sorts and watching his favorite subscriptions on YouTube.
+Malachi has attended math camps for five consecutive summers and can’t wait to enjoy his sixth summer with the incoming BEAM campers!

 Jason Bailey Heath